FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-Then I will use this device as Output in SPAT Revolution and Input in Live, set the out channels of the binaural output block to the two corresponding channels of my 2ch device and the rest to the atmos output.
+Then we will use this device as Output in SPAT Revolution and Input in Live, set the out channels of the binaural output block to the two corresponding channels of my 2ch device and the rest to the atmos output.

 <p>&nbsp;</p>